-- Fairchild Participations ("Fairchild"), an incorporated management company residing in Luxembourg owned, in equal parts, by Mr. Georges Cohen and his wife and which manages a number of investments in different business sectors, provides the services of a large portion of the Company's management team, as further described below; - the services of Mr. Alain William, Chief Financial Officer of the Company since June 17, 2022, are provided to the Company through Kalian Conseil, a company wholly owned by Mr. William having its registered address at 51B Av de la République, 78800 Houilles, France, under a service agreement entered into in June 2022; - the services of Mr. Robert Godbout, who was Vice Chief Operation Officer of the Company during the financial year ended December 31, 2022, were provided to the Company for the financial year ended December 31, 2022 through Services Miniers Robert Godbout et fils, a company wholly owned by him having its registered address at 163 Rue Pelletier, Saint-Charles-Borromée, QC, Canada, J6E 8W4, under a service agreement entered into in January 2022; and - the services of Aurelien Bonneviot, who was Director of Investor Relations and Business Development during the financial year ended December 31, 2022 of the Company and became Chief Executive Officer of the Company on April 11, 2023, are provided to the Company through AB Mining Ltd, a company owned, in equal parts, by Mr. Aurelien Bonneviot and his wife having its registered address at Registered office address at Bayside Business Centre Unit 1, Sovereign Business Park, Willis Way, Poole, England, BH15 3TB C/O Contrast Accounting, under a service agreement entered into in December 2020 between AB Mining Ltd and the Company.
+- Fairchild Participations ("Fairchild"), an incorporated management company residing in Luxembourg owned, in equal parts, by Mr. Georges Cohen and his wife and which manages a number of investments in different business sectors, provides the services of a portion of the Company's management team, as further described below; - the services of Mr. Alain William, Chief Financial Officer of the Company since June 17, 2022, are provided to the Company through Kalian Conseil, a company wholly owned by Mr. William, whose registered office is located in Houilles, France, under a service agreement entered into in June 2022; and - the services of Aurélien Bonneviot, who was Director of Investor Relations and Business Development of the Company until April 10, 2023 and became Chief Executive Officer of the Company on April 11, 2023, are provided to the Company through AB Mining Ltd, a company owned, in equal parts, by Mr. Aurélien Bonneviot and his wife, having its registered office in Poole, England, under a service agreement entered into in December 2020 and amended in September 2023 between AB Mining Ltd and the Company.

-For the financial year ended December 31, 2022, the approximate amount of the financial interests of the Mr. Georges Cohen and his wife in the Service Agreement is \$3,119,262 (1) (€2,277,000), which represents the gross amount paid by Robex to Fairchild for the financial year ended December 31, 2022 and includes the remuneration of the Company's officers and the bonus earned for the financial year ended December 31, 2022.
-The approximate amounts of the financial interests of Mr. Alain William, Mr. Robert Godbout and Mr. Aurelien Bonneviot and their respective affiliates and associates in the agreements referred to above, \$177,273, \$280,000, and \$222,507 (2) (£138,375), respectively.
+For the financial year ended December 31, 2023, the approximate amount of the financial interests of the Mr. Georges Cohen and his wife in the Service Agreements is \$2,231,742(1) (€1,592,448), which represents the gross amount paid by ROBEX to Fairchild for the financial year ended December 31, 2023, and includes the compensation of a portion of the Company's officers.
+The approximate amounts of the financial interests of Mr. Alain William and Mr. Aurélien Bonneviot and their respective affiliates and associates in the agreements referred to above, \$302,938 and \$277,520(2) (£165,705), respectively.

-- (1) This amount was calculated using an exchange rate of 1.3699, which represents the average exchange rate for the year 2022 obtained from the Bank of Canada website - (2) This amount was calculated using an exchange rate of 1.6080, which represents the average exchange rate for the year 2022 obtained from the Bank of Canada website
+- (1) This amount was calculated using an exchange rate of 1.4580, which represents the average exchange rate for the year 2023 obtained from the Bank of Canada website. - (2) This amount was calculated using an exchange rate of 1.6748, which represents the average exchange rate for the year 2023 obtained from the Bank of Canada website